Real Voices of a Country and Its People

 The Heartbeat Of Iran

 The Heartbeat of Iran takes us on a journey into everyday life in Iran, where we meet the diverse people who make up the country’s delicate socio-cultural, political, and religious mosaic.
-Through portraits of 30 regular Iranians―from a blind Sunni environmental activist to the gay son of a general, from Iran’s first female race car driver to a Saffron farmer in the dry lands of Khorasan―The Heartbeat of Iran reveals an intimate glimpse into people's lives, whose dreams and fears mirror that of millions of others worldwide, and who yearn to join an international community that often views them through the blur of hostile political fog.
+Through portraits of 24 regular Iranians―from a blind Sunni environmental activist to the gay son of a general, from Iran’s first female race car driver to a Saffron farmer in the dry lands of Khorasan―The Heartbeat of Iran reveals an intimate glimpse into people's lives, whose dreams and fears mirror that of millions of others worldwide, and who yearn to join an international community that often views them through the blur of hostile political fog.
+At a time when the world is grappling with the impact of the pandemic, political and racial divides, The Heartbeat of Iran offers an unprecedented insight into how people's shared humanity, culture, and aspirations are far greater and more powerful than any rift and divide.

 All photographs in Iran: Amir Sadeghi (Iran)